-In 1951, the U.S. Atomic Energy Commission (AEC) contracted with the former Blockson Chemical Company (contract number AT(49-1)-606) to develop a process to extract uranium from wet phosphoric acid (US DOE 1985, US DOE 2002).
-This letter contract was later replaced by another contract (contract number AT(49-1)-611) that was signed October 15, 1951.
+The letter contract was later replaced by another contract (contract number AT(49-1)-611) that was signed October 15, 1951.
 Under this second contract, Blockson constructed, at its own expense, a facility (Building 55) to house uranium recovery equipment at their plant in Joliet, Illinois.
 The AEC furnished and installed the uranium recovery equipment (US DOE 1985).
 On August 15, 1952, Blockson began production and delivery of uranium concentrates to the AEC (Stolz, Jr. 1958).
-According to the contract, production was limited to not more than 50,000 pounds of uranium per year (US DOE 1983, 1985).
+According to the contract, production was limited to not more than 50,000 pounds of uranium per year (US DOE 1983, US DOE 1985).

 In 1955, Blockson was sold to the Olin Mathieson Chemical Corporation who assumed the liabilities and obligations of Blockson under all contracts, as stated in contract number AT(49-1)-611 Amendment 1.
 The Olin Corporation continued the uranium recovery program under contract with the AEC.
 The actual amount of uranium produced for the AEC is not known.
+However, according to the contract, the amount of uranium produced was limited to not more than 50,000 pounds per year.
 In March 1962, the uranium recovery work was discontinued with the expiration of the contract (US DOE 1985).